raux/raux.github.io/index.md

 ## Call for Contributions
 <p style='text-align: justify;'>
-We facilitate two types of contributions
+We facilitate three types of contributions
 </p>

-- **Fast Abstracts**: These are lightly-reviewed two page abstracts that will be presented as Posters and will be given a 1 min elevator talk.
+- **Fast Abstracts as Posters**: These are lightly-reviewed two page abstracts that will be presented as Posters and will be given a 1 min elevator talk.

 - **Ask Me Anything Panels**: Submit an abstract on your expertise and what kinds of advice you can provide to our younger generation.

-- **Late Breaking Ideas for Feedback**: Submit an abstract that will also be presented but will not be published to keep anonmynity.
+- **Late Breaking Ideas Abstract only**: Submit an abstract that will also be presented but will not be published to keep anonmynity.

 ## Meet the Team

-## Venue
+## Registration and Venue

 ## Program